streamlit/docs/content/library/api/data/data_editor.md

 <Tip>

 This page only contains information on the `st.data_editor` API.
-For a deeper dive into working with DataFrames and the data editor's capabilities and limitations, read [Dataframes](/library/advanced-features/dataframes).
+For a deeper dive into working with dataframes and the data editor's capabilities and limitations, read [Dataframes](/library/advanced-features/dataframes).

 </Tip>